An Odyssey through the History of KISS' Music From The Elder

 What about the actual music?
 The Elder is the proverbial eclectic mixed bag that harkens back to the Wicked Lester days.

-The opening cords of "The Oath" sound hard rocking and the song features a few nice riffs - and then things jump into something more akin to Pink Floyd-imitation riffs and then to "I Was Made For Loving You" inspired sound.
+The opening cords of "The Oath" sound hard-rocking, and the song features a few nice riffs - and then things jump into something more akin to Pink Floyd-imitation riffs and then to "I Was Made For Loving You" inspired sound.
 "The Oath" is a weird mix, but the song does come off as a genre-crossing high-powered (albeit cluttered) original work.
 "The Oath" appropriately sets the stage for the all-over-the-map album to commence.

 "Dark Light" brings some ominous menace and the much-needed Ace vocals and guitar riffs that move "The Spaceman" into horror-esque territory.
-The tone of the song was lightened up a bit, which is unfortunate.
+The tone of the song comes lightened up a bit, which is unfortunate.
 The original version probably was more interesting and edgy.

-"Odyssey" was a perfect song to borrow from the track list, but the song is laughably bad.
+"Odyssey" was a perfect song to borrow from the tracklist, but the song is laughably bad.
 Paul does sound ridiculous singing this off-off-off-way off-Broadway style show tune.

 "I" finishes out the LP and is hard rock anthem excellence with a morality lesson.
 Gene gets a few lyrics that address his anger with band members' substance abuse.
 Paul has great moments on this upbeat, inspiring song as well.